OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/29 December 2009.md

 ---

 ## Environmental & Industrial Events

 - Missile over **Norway** was real; atmospheric effects were due to dust from space debris.
 - Discussion of incoming rocks and debris affecting atmospheric phenomena.

 ---

+## Afterlife & Soul Topics

+- No specific discussion under this category in this session.

+---

+## Health, Diet, and Supplements

+- No specific discussion under this category in this session.

+---

+## Technology and Artificial Intelligence

+- No specific discussion under this category in this session.

+---

+## Contact and Alien Interactions

+- No specific discussion under this category in this session.

+---

+## Spiritual Practices & Ritual

+- Lighting of three Christmas candles at session start; symbolic but not discussed further.

+---

+## Genetics and Ancestry

+- No specific discussion under this category in this session.

+---